Ph.D. Degree in Chemistry

 - 72 hours of graduate credit beyond the Bachelors degree

-In your first year as a graduate student, you must demonstrate proficiency in four areas: analytical, inorganic, organic and physical.
+In your first year as a graduate student, you must demonstrate proficiency in three out of five areas: analytical, inorganic, organic, chemical biology and physical.
 You may satisfy the proficiency requirements by either passing the ACS exam or passing the proficiency course.
 These courses will not count towards the credit hours needed for graduation.
+One area must be Physical Chemistry and one must be your area of specialization.

 CHEM 5200 - Physical Proficiency (Offered Fall only)